 Measles cases are on the rise across the globe, and UNICEF has partially blamed the rising numbers on misinformation and “complacency about the likelihood of getting infected.”
 So what are the facts about vaccines every parent should know?

-When you’re expecting your first child it’s easy to get overwhelmed by the copious amounts of information out there.
-We all want what’s best for our baby.
-But, that can be challenging when you’re fed conflicting information at every turn.
+It’s easy to become overwhelmed by the copious amounts of information out there, and some of it is conflicting.
 In fact, there are few parenting topics more divisive and confusing than vaccinations.
-So, lucky for you, we’ve turned to worldwide scientific experts to present the real facts about the importance of vaccines.
+So, we turned to worldwide scientific experts to present the real facts about the importance of vaccines.

 #1 – Immunizations Save Lives

-The World Health Organization (WHO) is a global health organization that was established in 1948.
-It directs international health initiatives within the infrastructure of the United Nations (UN).
-It is held accountable by all the countries that are members of the UN.
-As a result, they are an eminently trustable source when it comes to worldwide health statistics thanks to their access to wide-ranging data and their unusually high level of global accountability.
+Just so we’re clear, the World Health Organization (WHO) is an eminently trustable source of information when it comes to worldwide health statistics.
+This is due to their access to wide-ranging data and their unusually high level of global accountability.